-Each Facility Director or designee is responsible for ensuring that evacuation information (which programs are evacuating and to where) and employee information is supplied to the State mental health disaster coordinator(s).
-The DMH website will contain up to date facility information regarding disasters and evacuation of clients for access by families and staff.
-When possible, the DMH website will provide a direct link to the website of the facility or facilities affected by the disaster.
-The facility is also responsible for providing evacuation information on its website.
-The receiving facility address and telephone number will be supplied on the web site.
-Each facility will communicate information about the websites and the information available there to families and staff.
+Each Program Director or designee is responsible for ensuring that evacuation information (which programs are evacuating and to where) and employee information is supplied to the State mental health disaster coordinator(s).
+The DMH website will contain up to date program information regarding disasters and evacuation of clients for access by families and staff.
+When possible, the DMH website will provide a direct link to the website of the program or programs affected by the disaster.
+The program is also responsible for providing evacuation information on its website.
+The receiving program address and telephone number will be supplied on the web site.
+Each program will communicate information about the websites and the information available there to families and staff.

-As an additional means of communication, a toll free telephone number will be provided for families to call for more information regarding their family member.
+As an additional means of communication, the DMH Helpline will be provided through the Office of Consumer Support for families to call for more information regarding their family members.
 Families will be informed of how to obtain information during and immediately after the disaster.
-When possible, the facility will field questions from families as long as the communication does not interfere with client care and safety.
+When possible, the program will field questions from families as long as the communication does not interfere with client care and safety.

-Employee information provided will include when and where to report to work, the status of the facility and emergency contacts at the facility.
+Employee information provided will include when and where to report to work, the status of the program and emergency contacts at the program.

-4.0 CRITICAL RESOURCE OVERVIEW
+4.1 CRITICAL RESOURCE OVERVIEW

-The Mississippi Department of Mental Health is a statewide entity with many facilities located in different areas of the state.
-As such, DMH has access to critical response staffing and material resources (food, transportation, personal care items) from other facilities not directly involved should disaster conditions ever warrant transfer of such resources among facilities.
-In the event of a disaster, the need to share resources (both human and material) among DMH state-operated facilities may arise.
-When the sharing of resources does not impede a facility's mission to provide care to its own patients, a facility may be asked to share its resources.
+The Mississippi Department of Mental Health is a statewide entity with many programs located in different areas of the state.
+As such, DMH has access to critical response staffing and material resources (food, transportation, personal care items) from other programs not directly involved should disaster conditions ever warrant transfer of such resources among programs.
+In the event of a disaster, the need to share resources (both human and material) among DMH state- operated programs may arise.
+When the sharing of resources does not impede a program's mission to provide care to its own patients, a program may be asked to share its resources.
 The request will be made with the approval of the Executive Director of the Department of Mental Health or his designee.

-Each facility should identify the lead EMS agency in their local jurisdiction, become familiar with the agency, and establish a contact person.
-Other vital support agencies are located within individual service areas and each facility will share its Local Disaster Plan with these agencies as warranted.
+Each program should identify the lead EMS agency in their local jurisdiction, become familiar with the agency, and establish a contact person.
+Other vital support agencies are located within individual service areas and each program will share its Local Disaster Plan with these agencies as warranted.
 Such agencies may include but are not limited to: